ResearchKit/ResearchKit/CONTRIBUTING.md

 4. [Run the tests.](#test)
 5. [Submit a pull request.](#request)
 6. Make any changes requested by the reviewer, and update your pull request as needed.
-7. Once accepted, your pull request will be merged into master.
+7. Once accepted, your pull request will be merged into main.

 Choosing an issue to work on<a name="create"></a>
 ----------------------------